An AR online fitting experience designed for lululemon buyers.

 Recently rapid rising labor costs, hotly discussed Meta Universe topics, the growth of major brands' online sales, and the Covid -19 epidemic have hinted that online shopping has become an unstoppable trend.

-online clothing shopping still faces high return rates caused by improper sizing, unimaginable materials, etc.
+However, online clothing shopping still faces high return rates caused by improper sizing, unimaginable materials, etc.

 Lululemon, as a well-known sportswear company with a brand image for tailoring fit, comfortable fabrics, and innovative attitudes, reimagining its online shopping experience is challenging and promising.
 We kept the original look and feel of Lululemon but only focused on optimizing one specific experience - online fitting.